 Have You Gotten as Specific as Possible?

-I next thought about the cheese pizzas I could get locally (I was living in Santa Cruz, California.)
-In my town, I could get Round Table pizza, which I liked very much.
-I could also, I suppose, get pizza from Domino’s—which never rose above mediocre.
-Or, I could visit Pizza-My-Heart, which was a locally-owned pizzeria that baked the most delicious pizza I’d ever eaten.
-I decided that I could happily give up Domino’s and Round Table pizza as long as I could still enjoy the occasional slice of cheese pizza at Pizza-My-Heart.
-So my limitation was once again narrowed:
+I next thought about the cheese pizzas sold locally (I was attending college in Santa Cruz, California).
+My town had a Round Table pizza parlor, which I liked very much.
+I could also, I suppose, order pizza from Domino’s—which never rose above mediocre.
+Or, I could visit Pizza My Heart, a locally-owned pizzeria that served the most delicious slices I’d ever eaten.
+I decided that giving up Domino’s and Round Table posed no hardship as long as I could still enjoy the occasional slice from Pizza My Heart.
+So, my limitation was once again narrowed:

-A happy postscript to this story is that 30 years later, Pizza-My-Heart finally got around to offering excellent vegan cheese on their pies.
-So now I’m back to eating one of my very favorite foods whenever I visit Santa Cruz.
+A happy postscript to my pizza story is that, thirty years later, Pizza My Heart finally got around to offering Miyoko’s vegan cheese on their pies.
+So, I’m now back to eating one of my very favorite foods whenever I visit Santa Cruz.

-Nothing about going vegan poses overwhelming hardships.
-A lasting transition, does, however, require changing the way you shop, cook, and dine out.
+Going vegan poses no overwhelming hardships.
+But a lasting transition does require changing the way you shop, cook, and dine out.
 You should also read up on nutrition.
-The remainder of this article offers helpful coverage on all these topics.
-If you want even more advice and encouragement, see Kristy Turner’s But I Could Never Go Vegan!
-In addition to offering thorough introductory coverage, Turner’s book features 125 beginner-friendly recipes accompanied by loads of gorgeous food photos.
+The remainder of this article explores all these topics.

-Any good vegan-related book will increase your motivation to rid animal products from your diet.
-Unfortunately, in the vegan world, unreliable books far outnumber dependably accurate titles.
+Any vegan-oriented book can motivate you to rid your diet of animal products.
+Unfortunately, these books are commonly filled with misinformation.
 Never assume that a book’s footnotes properly support its assertions.
-Likewise, don’t blindly trust a book simply because its author has a medical degree.
-As with every other sort of diet, the vegan world includes a number of doctors who bend the facts to suit their biases.
+Likewise, don’t trust a book simply because its author has a medical degree.
+As with every other sort of diet, the vegan world includes a number of doctors who twist the facts to suit their biases.

 Shopping for Vegan Cookbooks

-Cookbooks likewise offer a valuable resource for new vegans.
-They let you explore whichever varieties of cooking most attract you.
-Vegan cookbooks cover every conceivable niche: Mexican food, breads, Instant Pot meals, desserts, and so forth.
+Vegan cooking offers endless possibilities.
+A well-chosen cookbook lets you explore whichever cooking niche most excites you.
+You can find vegan cookbooks covering every topic: Mexican food, breads, Instant Pot meals, desserts, and so forth.

 Recommended Vegan Cookbooks